 If you live in the States, you probably cannot imagine going out to eat and not leaving a tip.
 But, in Japan, if you attempt to leave a tip it may well be refused.
 The Japanese believe that you are already paying for good service so there is no need to pay extra.
 Some may even view a tip as a crass gesture so do abide by this good rule of thumb: in Japan, no matter how odd it may seem to you, do not tip.
 Just be polite and thank your waiter or waitress for their service.
 Ultimately, Japanese culture prizes respect and dignity far more than tipping.

 Public transportation in Japan is excellent, but sometimes a taxi ride is necessary.
-In America, tipping one’s taxi driver is considered a standard practice.
-In Japan, it is not.
 Do not tip your driver, and if you’re unsure where you’re going or don’t speak Japanese, simply point to your destination on a map and politely thank your driver upon exiting.

 Hotels & Spas

-Hotel staff in Japan do not expect a tip, especially in high-end Ryokans (traditional Japanese Inns).
+Hotel staff in Japan do not expect a tip, especially in high-end Ryokans (traditional Japanese Inns) or even a “floating Ryokan” like Swain Destinations Team Member Cory experienced.
 If you should decide to leave a tip, it may, or may not, be refused.
 Do not be offended if it is rejected.
 If you are leaving a tip, place the money in an envelope and leave it behind in your room.
 Do not give the tip to any one in-person as that is considered rude.

 When in a spa or at the hotel spa, do not leave a tip.
 Just be respectful and grateful for the masseuse’s service and that should be plenty.
 Remember to incline your head when greeting the masseuse, take off your shoes and always be polite.